BizarreCake/fmr.ai/README.md

 In pursuit of this endeavor, this framework provides a way to **dynamically instrument any\* PyTorch model** and access its full computation graph and intermediate activations.

-On top of this, fMRAi provides a set of tools for analyzing and visualizing the model's behavior, including:
+On top of this, fMRaI provides a set of tools for analyzing and visualizing the model's behavior, including:
 * Transformer attention head clustering and analysis
 * Key-value memory analysis (started)
 * and in the future, more! (see future steps at the end of this readme)